siddharthj14/BookBasket/README.md

-# 📚 BookBasket – Full-Stack eCommerce Web App for Books
+# 📚 BookBasket – Full-Stack eCommerce Web App

 BookBasket is a modern, full-stack eCommerce application built for seamless book browsing, shopping, and management.
 It supports categorized product listings, a dynamic cart system, secure authentication, and an admin panel for product control.